 "Personal financial literacy is the ability to read, analyze, manage, and communicate about the personal financial conditions that affect material well- being."

 "It includes the ability to discern financial choices, discuss money and financial issues without (or despite) discomfort, plan for the future, and respond competently to life events that affect everyday financial decisions, including events in the general economy."

-I am compensated on an hourly basis, the initial one on the list from FINRA.
+I am compensated on an hourly basis.
 I charge an hourly fee and that my sole compensation from my clients.
 Since I do not sell investment or insurance products, there are no commissions, 12(b)1 fees, (trailing fees from mutual fund companies), nor bonuses for any products sold.
-Twight Financial Education provides guidance without product sales.
+Twight Financial Education, LLC provides guidance without product sales.
 Identifying and implementing client goals and priorities are my primary concern.
-I also do not sell, rent or share your contact information with anyone.
+I do not sell, rent or share your contact information with anyone.